LearnItLabs/TipsForDotNetDevs/README.md

-# 11 Tips for .NET 6
+# 11 Tips for the .NET Developer
-This is the repository for the LinkedIn Learning course 11 Tips for .NET 6.
+This is the repository for the LinkedIn Learning course 11 Tips for he .NET Developer.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![11 Tips for .NET 6][lil-thumbnail-url]